How to Build Interactive Demos in 2024 (+Examples)

 Step 1: Choose your use case

-First, decide how and where you’re going to use your interactive demo.
-As shown below, the most popular use cases for top-performing demos were:
+First, decide how and where you’ll use your interactive demo.

 State of the Interactive Product Demo 2024 Use Cases